springernature/frontend-playbook/accessibility/accessibility-checklist.md

 This can be disorientating to screen reader users or users with cognitive disabilites.

 If you must do it, warn the user _before_ they click on the link that it'll open in a new window.
-You can use text like "opens in a new window" or a visual icon.
+You can use visible text like "opens in a new window" or a visual icon.
 If you choose to use an icon, make sure it's accessible to screen reader users.

 Resources: